midstar/heatmiser_wifi/README.md

     heatmiser_wifi -c <pincode> <themostat_ip_address> -w date_time -15

 ### Author and license
 This application is written by Joel Midstjärna and is licensed under the MIT License.
-This fork is updated by Iain Bullock and licensed under the MIT License.
+Additional functionality and support for PRT-HW written by Iain Bullock